-Priorities: Priority will be given to projects located in the most impacted counties.
+Geographic Eligibility: Rental housing must be located in one a damaged-declared county counties.
 Priority will also be given to projects that leverage other resources and produce new housing that is sustainable, integrated with neighborhood services and jobs, and provides deeper affordability.
 Projects will be selected through a competitive application process.